-- When the capacity of the starter battery has fallen below the lowest permissible level then the Start/Stop function is disengaged.
+- When the capacity of the battery has fallen below the lowest permissible level then the Start/Stop function is disengaged.

 Temporarily reduced Start/Stop function due to high current take-off means:

 - The engine starts automaticallywithout the driver depressing the clutch pedal (manual gearbox).

 Automatic starting can only take place if the gear lever is in neutral position.

 - The engine starts automatically without the driver lifting his/her foot off the foot brake pedal (automatic gearbox).

 A: Left-hand drive car.
 B: Right-hand drive car.
 (1) Starter battery

 See Starter battery for detailed description of the starter battery.

 The support battery normally requires no more service than the normal starter battery.
 A workshop should be contacted in the event of questions or problems - an authorised Volvo workshop is recommended.